POST PARTUM CARE IN AYURVEDA

 The most common physical changes a mother undergoes include

 - VAGINAL DISCHARGE – This is termed as ‘LOCHIA’ which is explained in detail earlier.
-It is similar to period bleeding in initial days and then will lighten to pink and then to pale white or yellow.
+It is similar to period bleeding in the initial days and then will lighten to pink and then to pale white or yellow.

 POST PARTUM MENTAL HEALTH DISORDERS